BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

 .. _NeighborListSelectionParameter:
 .. py:class:: NeighborListSelectionParameter

-   This parameter represents a DataPath_ object that has an end point of a 'cx.NeighborList' object
+   This parameter represents a :ref:`DataPath<DataPath>` object that has an end point of a 'cx.NeighborList' object

 .. _NumericTypeParameter:
 .. py:class:: NumericTypeParameter